Wendalf/interview-prep/README.md

     * A new object derives from an existing class.
 The object inherits the characteristics of the more general class.
 The object is sometimes called a derived class, while the more general class is known as a base class.
 * Enapsulation - Keeping things seperate
     * Encapsulation is that you want to keep each type or object discreet and self-contained, so that you can change the implementation of one object without affecting any other object.
 [Source](http://stackoverflow.com/a/2285425/6664582)
-* Polymorphism - treating objects in a certain way
+* Polymorphism - treating objects in a certain way [THIS DEFINITION NEEDS WORK]
     * Programming language processes objects differently depending on their data type or class
     * Polymorphism describes a pattern in object oriented programming in which classes have different functionality while sharing a common interface.
 [Source](https://code.tutsplus.com/tutorials/understanding-and-applying-polymorphism-in-php--net-14362)
 * Abstraction - expose only what matters